asymmetricia/nokiahealth/README.md

 <img align="right" src="./nh_logo_small.png"/>

-# Go client for the Nokia Health API
+# Go client for the Withings API

-This is a go client that allows easy access to the Nokia Health API and as of v2 supports the required Oauth2.
-More documentation regarding the Nokia Health API can be found [here](http://developer.health.nokia.com/oauth2/#tag/introduction).
+This is a go client that allows easy access to the Withings API and as of v2 supports the required Oauth2.
+More documentation regarding the Withings API can be found [here](http://developer.withings.com/oauth2/#tag/introduction).
 More detailed documentation of the client can be found in the [godocs](https://godoc.org/github.com/jrmycanady/nokiahealth).

 ## v1 to v2 Changes